Biography of President Christopher F. Roellke

 Christopher F. Roellke, PhD, President, Stetson University

 Roellke joined Stetson from Vassar College, where he was Professor of Education and was named Dean of the College Emeritus.
-As Dean of the College, he was on the President’s Senior Leadership Team and oversaw most aspects of Vassar’s day-to-day life and was known as a dedicated fundraiser.
+As Dean of the College, he was on the President’s Senior Leadership Team and oversaw most aspects of Vassar’s day-to-day life.
+He is also known as a dedicated and successful fundraiser.

 He oversaw international partnerships and exchanges, including Vassar's junior year abroad programs in Europe, Russia and Costa Rica.
-An American Council on Education Fellow, Roellke has also served as a visiting scholar at Yale Law School conducting research on school finance litigation and in Spring of 2014 was a Fulbright Scholar in Tokyo, Hiroshima, and Kyoto, Japan.
+An American Council on Education Fellow, Roellke also has served as a visiting scholar at Yale Law School conducting research on school finance litigation.

-He is a past president for the Association of Education Finance and Policy, and the founder and fundraiser of Vassar College’s Urban Education Initiative.
+Roellke is a past president for the Association of Education Finance and Policy, a 2014 Fulbright Scholar, and the founder and fundraiser of Vassar College’s Urban Education Initiative.

-He did his undergraduate work at Wesleyan University in Connecticut and his graduate studies and PhD at Cornell.
+He did his undergraduate work at Wesleyan University in Connecticut and his graduate studies and PhD at Cornell University.